LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Related Works

+Despite the success of Transformer-based architectures in capturing global context, their inherent quadratic computational complexity ($O(N^2)$) regarding sequence length poses a significant bottleneck for real-time autonomous driving.
+To address this, linear attention architectures—such as RWKV~\cite{peng2024eagle,peng2025rwkv}, Gated Linear Attention~\cite{yang2024gated}, and Mamba-2~\cite{dao2024transformers}, and KDA~\cite{kimiteam2025kda}—reformulate attention as a RNN.
+This formulation enables parallel training while allowing for constant-time ($O(1)$) inference and constant memory usage.

-DRAMA~\cite{yuan2024drama} employs Mamba-2 to effectively fuse camera and LiDAR features, demonstrating improved computational efficiency.
-However, Mamba only focuses on self-attention within each individual modality.
-For those multi-modal which requires cross-attention, which are common in end‑to‑end autonomous driving, DRAMA still relies on conventional transformer‑based cross‑attention.
-Consequently, it cannot be regarded as a fully linear attention-based end-to-end framework.
-Furthermore, DRAMA’s regression-based design inherently limits its performance, preventing it from achieving state-of-the-art (SOTA) results.
+DRAMA~\cite{yuan2024drama} represents an early attempt to apply Mamba-2 for fusing camera and LiDAR features, achieving improved encoding efficiency.
+However, DRAMA adopts a hybrid architecture: while it uses Mamba for self-attention within each individual modality, it still relies on standard Transformer-based mechanisms for cross-modal fusion due to the challenge of aligning variable-length sequences.
+Consequently, DRAMA retains quadratic complexity bottlenecks in its decoding stage and cannot be considered a fully linear framework.
+Moreover, its regression-based design limits its ability to model complex multi-modal distributions, preventing it from achieving state-of-the-art (SOTA) performance.

-Additionally, while Mamba-2 improves computational efficiency, its per time-step decay scheme merely suppresses older state contents instead of removing them entirely, resulting them becoming a smaller proportion of the numerically increasing state.
-DeltaNet~\cite{schlag2021linear} addresses this by applying the Error Correcting Delta Rule~\cite{widrow1988adaptive} to compress key–value states, allowing both addition and removal of information on a per-key basis.
-Moreover, parallelizing DeltaNet~\cite{yang2024parallelizing} employs a diagonal plus low-rank state update, enabling efficient training of these models.
-Building on these insights, RWKV-7~\cite{peng2025rwkv} further extends that parallelization to cover the generalized delta rule formulation and overcomes Mamba-2’s retention issue while preserving linear complexity.
+Beyond architectural hybridity, the underlying state-space mechanism also differentiates current approaches.
+While Mamba-2 improves efficiency, its state update rule primarily relies on a decay mechanism, which suppresses older information rather than explicitly removing it.
+This can lead to historical data lingering as a diminishing fraction of the state.
+In contrast, DeltaNet~\cite{schlag2021linear} applies the Error Correcting Delta Rule~\cite{widrow1988adaptive} to update key-value states, allowing for the explicit addition and removal of information.
+Building on this, RWKV-7~\cite{peng2025rwkv} generalizes the delta rule with parallelizable diagonal-plus-low-rank updates~\cite{yang2024parallelizing}, overcoming the retention limitations of Mamba-2 while preserving linear complexity, enabling efficient training of models.